hamza-tam/ensias-doc/content/_index.md

 ---
 date: "2020-03-05"
-title: "Welcome to ENSIAS Wiki"
+title: "Welcome to ENSIAS Doc"
 ---

-## WHAT IS ENSIAS WIKI
+## WHAT IS ENSIAS DOC

-**ENSIAS Wiki** is a wiki for ENSIAS engineering school.
+**ENSIAS Doc** is a wiki for ENSIAS engineering school.
 Its aim is to provide the foundation for students to have access to a lot of resources and information about the school education.

 All of the information presented will be for the sake of knowledge sharing and information gathering.